 For lots of people when they think Fireplace Doors – the first place that comes to mind is Home Depot.
 Not a bad place to start, but I want to give you a few more ideas to explore before you make your final purchase.
 Before you read on, check out this short video where I discuss some important tips to know before you even start shopping for your fireplace door.

 In this guide I want to show you:

 - Why 50% of America’s fireplaces CANNOT use a fireplace door from Home Depot

 - The #1 fit issue with HD Doors and a real life example

 - Who really has the best price on fireplace doors and how to find the best price for your door

 - An easy way to save $50 if you do have a prefab fireplace.
 Check out our coupon below!

 What kind of fireplaces can use Home Depot Fireplace Doors?

-Home Depot sells a brand of fireplace doors named Pleasant Hearth.
-They cannot be installed on a Prefab Fireplace and are only for Masonry Fireplaces.
-It is important to understand the type of fireplace you have!
+Home Depot as well as all of the other big names like Lowe’s and Amazon all sell a brand of fireplace doors named Pleasant Hearth.
+These doors come in 3 sizes: small, medium, and large.
+It is important to note that they cannot be installed on a Prefab Fireplace and are only for Masonry Fireplaces.
+Prefab fireplace come in many custom sizes and require a custom door for the proper fit.
+It is important to understand the type of fireplace you have before you buy doors!